aws-observability/application-signals-demo/ai-validator/libs/tests/test-10.script.md

 ### 3. Check there is more than one resource

 In the 'Resources' section, make sure there is more than one resource

+**Constraints:**
+- You MUST ensure you are on the PetClinic_Application dashboard page before doing the check.